 ‘71’s immerses viewers into an intense, penetrating mindset; but what makes the movie unique is how it constantly reminds us of the film’s violent setting without losing focus on the plot.

 Jack O’Connell of Unbroken and Starred Up fame shows masterful restraint in portraying British soldier Gary Hook.
 Hook is stationed in 1971 Belfast, Northern Ireland, where the army is mediating a violent uprising between Irish Loyalists (Protestants) and Republicans (Catholics).
 Hook is forced to run for his life after a weapons house raid goes awry, and he and another soldier are left behind enemy lines.
-O’Connell’s performance is a subtle mixture of brutishness, vulnerability and intensity.
-He never oversells his emotions, using facial expression with spare dialogue to show viewers what he’s thinking.
+O’Connell’s performance is a subtle mixture of brutishness, vulnerability, and intensity.
+He never oversells his emotions, using facial expressions with spare dialogue to illustrate his thoughts.

-In between the moments of running and pursuit, screenwriter Gregory Burke puts a pause on the action to illustrate the impoverished state of Belfast and the effects of the three-decade long Irish war.
+In between the moments of running and pursuit, screenwriter Gregory Burke pauses the action to show the impoverished state of Belfast and the effects of the three-decades-long Irish war.
 Hook walks down dark alleys as wide shots of the city landscape reveal burning buildings and the destitution surrounding the city’s inhabitants.
 But these shots don’t seem emotionally manipulative, as the music score isn’t overpowering, nor are the shots held for a particularly long time.
-Director Yann Demange simply lets the visuals speak for themselves.
+Director Yann Demange lets the visuals speak for themselves.

 Also well-used shaky camera work shows the chaotic divide within Belfast and unlike films such as Cloverfield, the audience doesn’t get lost in the pandemonium.
 Viewers always know where they are, though they may not know why something is happening.

-But while excessive plot isn’t needed to push the film along, a little more detail would have been nice, just to unravel the motive of certain characters and clear up any confusion.
+But while excessive plot details aren’t needed to push the film along, a little more detail would have been nice, simpy to unravel the motive of certain characters and clear up any confusion.
 As Hook runs from his pursuers, the audience isn’t completely aware of who is double-crossing who, and what each person is supposed to be in relation to the religious conflict.

-However there are one or two scenes that simply don’t work.
+However, there are one or two scenes that just don’t work.
 When an agent (it’s confusing who he works for) reveals Hook’s dog tags, it’s unclear why the British officer doesn’t ask the agent how he came by them.
-Also when Hook is trudging down the streets of Belfast after being wounded, the shaky camera work seems more distracting than artful.
+Also when a wounded Hook is trudging down the streets of Belfast, the shaky camera work seems more distracting than artful.

-But in the end ‘71 chooses correctly in focusing on the plight of Hook and his interactions with the few people that help him.
-The young boy, that undoubtedly is a reminder of Hook’s brother, is a comical scene-stealer.
-And the father and daughter duo are convincing as complex characters also trying to survive in the ravaged streets of Belfast.
-‘71 doesn’t use these moments of contact as sentimental ploys, but as multifaceted aspects as to what happens when people socialize with a “wanted man.”
+But in the end, ‘71 correctly focuses on the plight of Hook and his interactions with the few people who help him.
+The young boy, who undoubtedly is a reminder of Hook’s brother, is a comical scene-stealer.
+The father and daughter duo are convincing as complex characters who are also trying to survive the ravaged streets of Belfast.
+‘71 doesn’t use these moments of contact as a sentimental ploy, but as multifaceted aspects as to what happens when people socialize with a “wanted man.”

 The film is subtle in everything it does.
-It never pushes the envelope in any way that is overtly direct, but in doing so everything seems more authentic.
+It never pushes the envelope in any overtly direct way, but in doing so everything seems more authentic.
 The human struggles are not overpowering and are equally distributed.
-‘71’s ability to refrain from exaggeration or from stressing atrocity actual makes it extraordinary.
+‘71’s ability to refrain from exaggeration or from stressing atrocity actually makes it extraordinary.